manzing/widevine-L3-WEB-DL-Script/README.md

 ## New in this script :
-* Proper support of dual audio tracks, support single track as you wish.
+* Support of dual audio tracks, support single track as you wish.
 * New mandatory argument -k to specify the json file name.
 Why ?
 To allow to prepare several json files named according to each video.
 You don't have to prepare and reload the script each time.
 * Using download.bat you have to type in the filename of your json file.
 This name will be used for the output video eg : mymovie.json will output a mymovie.mkv file